 Document loaders are LangChain's bridge between raw files and LLM chains.
-They read a source — a local PDF, a live webpage, a PowerPoint deck, an Excel sheet, a Word document — and return a list of Document objects: each with a page_content string and a metadata dict.
-From there, the content can be passed directly to any LCEL chain for Q&A, summarization, or report generation.
+In simple words, a loader reads a source (a local PDF, a live webpage, a PowerPoint deck, an Excel sheet, a Word document) and returns a list of Document objects.
+Each Document carries a page_content string and a metadata dict.
+From there, we can pass the content straight into any LCEL chain for Q&A, summarization, or report generation.

-This lesson covers five loader patterns across five notebooks, plus two next-generation converters — MarkitDown (Microsoft) and Docling (IBM) — that go beyond basic loading to produce structured Markdown and extracted tables from complex documents.
+In this lesson, we will learn five loader patterns, plus two newer converters, MarkitDown (from Microsoft) and Docling (from IBM).
+These two go beyond basic loading and produce structured Markdown and extracted tables from complex documents.

 Prerequisites: LangChain, langchain-community, langchain-ollama, pymupdf, tiktoken, python-dotenv, unstructured, openpyxl, python-pptx, docx2txt, markitdown, and docling installed.
 Ollama running locally with qwen3.